IllusionMods/KK_Plugins/README.md

 </details>

 #### RandomCharacterGenerator

-**v2.0 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/download/v177/KK_RandomCharacterGenerator.v2.0.zip)** - For Koikatsu<br/>
+- [KK_RandomCharacterGenerator]

-Generates random characters in the character maker.<br/>
+Generates random characters in the character maker.

 <details><summary>Change Log</summary>
 v2.0 Merged changes from https://github.com/AUTOMATIC1111/KoikatsuMods<br/>
 </details>

 #### PoseFolders

-**v1.0 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v120/)** - For Koikatsu, AI Girl, and [Honey Select 2](https://github.com/IllusionMods/KK_Plugins/releases/download/v156/HS2_PoseFolders.v1.0.zip)<br/>
+- [AI_PoseFolders]
+- [HS2_PoseFolders]
+- [KK_PoseFolders]

 Create new folders in userdata/studio/pose and place the pose data inside them.
-Folders will show up in your list of poses in Studio.<br/>
+Folders will show up in your list of poses in Studio.

-Ported from Essu's NEOpose List Folders plugin for Honey Select.<br/>
+Ported from Essu's NEOpose List Folders plugin for Honey Select.

 #### ListOverride

-**v1.0 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/download/v65/KK_ListOverride.v1.0.zip)** - For Koikatsu<br/>
+- [KK_ListOverride]

 Allows you to override vanilla list files.
-Comes with some overrides that enable half off state for some vanilla pantyhose.<br/>
+Comes with some overrides that enable half off state for some vanilla pantyhose.

-Overriding list files can allow you to do things like enable bras with some shirts which don't normally allow it, or skirts with some tops, etc. Any part of of the list can be changed except for ID.<br/>
+Overriding list files can allow you to do things like enable bras with some shirts which don't normally allow it, or skirts with some tops, etc. Any part of of the list can be changed except for ID.

 #### HairAccessoryCustomizer

-**v1.1.5 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v158/)** - For Koikatsu and Emotion Creators<br/>
+- [EC_HairAccessoryCustomizer]
+- [KK_HairAccessoryCustomizer]

 Adds configuration options for hair accessories to the character maker.
 Hair accessories can be set to match color with the hair, enable hair gloss, modify outline color, and has a separate color picker for the hair tie part.
 Hairs that support a length slider can also have their length adjusted, just like vanilla front hairs.
-Saves and loads to cards and coordinates.<br/>
+Saves and loads to cards and coordinates.

-Note for modders: These options will only show up for hair accessories that are properly configured.
-For accessories to work the accessory must have a ChaCustomHairComponent MonoBehavior in addition to the ChaAccessoryComponent MonoBehavior.
+**Note for modders**: These options will only show up for hair accessories that are properly configured.
+For accessories to work the accessory must have a		`ChaCustomHairComponent` MonoBehavior in addition to the `ChaAccessoryComponent` MonoBehavior.
 Hair accessory color will display if the ChaCustomHairComponent rendAccessory array has meshes configured.
-The length slider will appear if the ChaCustomHairComponent trfLength array has bones configured.
-Hair color will only match to meshes configured in the ChaCustomHairComponent rendHair array.
-Also check out [this guide](https://github.com/IllusionMods/KK_Plugins/wiki/Hair-Accessory-Guide) for how to create hair accessories.<br/>
+The length slider will appear if the `ChaCustomHairComponent.trfLength` array has bones configured.
+Hair color will only match to meshes configured in the `ChaCustomHairComponent.rendHair` array.
+Also check out [this guide](https://github.com/IllusionMods/KK_Plugins/wiki/Hair-Accessory-Guide) for how to create hair accessories.

 <details><summary>Change Log</summary>
 v1.1 Fixed a bug with changing coordinates outside of Studio not applying color matching.
 Fixed a bug where changing hair color in the maker would not apply color matching to other outfit slots.<br/>